The pros & cons of using animated GIFs in email signatures

 What is an animated GIF?

-Using animated GIFs in email signatures
+Using an animated GIF in email signatures

 The benefits of using animated GIFs in email signatures

-If it displays correctly, you can instantly make your brand stand out with an animated GIF.
+You can instantly make your brand seen with an animated GIF if it displays correctly.
 It makes your company seem more exciting and vibrant.
 You may appear more professional if the right imagery is chosen.
-You may even find that your email signature marketing campaigns become more effective.
+You may even find your email signature marketing campaigns become more effective.

 The reasons why you shouldn’t use animated GIFs in email signatures

 While lots of people love animated GIFs, many hate them.
 This is especially true if the image plays on an infinite loop.
 So using animated GIFs in email signatures can be a source of irritation for some.